 TREE Fund History

 The Tree Research and Education Endowment Fund (TREE Fund) was established via a merger of the Research Trust of the International Society of Arboriculture (ISA) and the National Arborist Foundation of the National Arborist Association, now the Tree Care Industry Association (TCIA).
 Organized as a charitable trust in the state of Illinois on July 20th, 2002, the roots of the TREE Fund go deep into the arboriculture profession and industry.

 The TREE Fund’s mission is to identify and fund programs that support the discovery and dissemination of new knowledge in arboriculture and urban forestry.

-In addition to funding scientific research related to tree care and urban forestry, the TREE Fund also promotes the study of arboriculture through college scholarships and support of educational programs for children ages 5 -18.
+In addition to funding scientific research related to tree care and urban forestry, the TREE Fund also promotes the study of arboriculture through student scholarships and educational programs for children.

 Milestones in Arboriculture